Advice > Finance

 It’s very common for interviewers at leading investment banks to ask questions that test whether a candidate wants to work for THEM over the other firms in the industry.

-• What makes Firm X different to other banks?
+• What makes Firm X different from other banks?

 • How would you describe Firm X and what we do?